-VICE: How would you characterize the interplay between your atheism and your feminism and the decision to no longer wear the hijab?
+VICE: How would you characterise the interplay between your atheism and your feminism and the decision to no longer wear the hijab?

 Hiba Krisht: My move away from religion was very much driven by my inability to settle with women's gender roles and modesty doctrines in Islam and other Abrahamic faiths.
-My body was constantly scrutinized and stigmatized.
-My behavior was policed in line with how my body was perceived.
-Too often Islamic modesty doctrines have bodies treated like a shame, with rhetoric in favor of the hijab comparing women to objects to be claimed and consumed, like pearls in oysters and wrapped pieces of candy.
+My body was constantly scrutinised and stigmatised.
+My behaviour was policed in line with how my body was perceived.
+Too often Islamic modesty doctrines have bodies treated like a shame, with rhetoric in favour of the hijab comparing women to objects to be claimed and consumed, like pearls in oysters and wrapped pieces of candy.
 The Arabic word used in Islam to refer to body parts that must be covered up is 'awrah (عورة), a word whose root means defectiveness, imperfection, blemish.
-In Arabic, women's uncovered bodies are also referred to as fitnah (فتنة) to describe their temptation, the same word we use to refer to sedition, civil strife, and discord.
+In Arabic, women's uncovered bodies are also referred to as fitnah (فتنة) to describe their temptation, the same word we use to refer to sedition, civil strife and discord.
 These are words we grew up hearing in reference to our bodies and selves.

 And after having our bodies treated with such denigration and restriction, I feel it is very apt for us to have a space to celebrate our bodies in all their shameless glory, publicly, to tell our bodily histories, publicly, to adorn ourselves in beautiful things, publicly.
 To finally be able to determine how we want to present our bodies, how we want to look and be and feel.